Integration over families of Lagrangian submanifolds in BV formalism: Equivariant

 \subsection{Equivariant effective action}

 When some fields are integrated out, we get an ``effective action'' for the remaining fields.

-\paragraph {Mini-review of BV effective action} Let $(M,\omega)$ be an odd symplectic supermanifold, and $\rho_{1\over 2}$ be a half-density.
+\paragraph {Mini-review of BV effective action} Let $(M,\omega)$ be an odd symplectic supermanifold (the BV phase space), and $\rho_{1\over 2}$ be a half-density on $M$.
 Suppose that we are given a submanifold $E\subset M$ which comes with the structure of a fiber bundle with fibers isotropic submanifolds over some base $B$.
 (This can be thought of as a family of isotropic submanifolds.)
 For every $b\in B$ we have the corresponding fiber, an isotropic submanifold which we denote $I(b)$.
 Moreover, we require:

 (i.e. the degenerate subspace of the restriction of $\omega$ to $E$ is the tangent space of the fiber).
 Since $d\omega = 0$, this condition implies that the Lie derivative of $\omega|_E$ along the fiber vanishes, and therefore $\omega$ defines an odd symplectic form on the base which we will denote $\omega_B$.